orbitjs/orbit/README.md

 ```

 Note that all of the configuration steps can (and probably should) be done
-well in advance of the action being called.
+well in advance of actions being called.
 You essentially want to hook up the
-wiring between sources and focus only on the entry points to your data from
+wiring between sources and then restrict your application's direct access to
+most of them.
+It's much simpler to work directly with an in-memory
+store from your application code, knowing that Orbit is working behind the
+scenes to keep that store fresh and synchronized with other sources.
+This
-your application, such as an in-memory store.
-This eliminates the need to
-chain together a large number of promises with every call.
+approach eliminates the need to chain together a large number of promises
+with every call.

 ### Transformable